What Is Rheumatism?

 What Is Arthritis?

 Some people use the word arthritis to refer to all rheumatic diseases.
-Arthritis, which literally means joint inflammation (see illustration), is just part of the rheumatic diseases.
+Arthritis, which literally means joint inflammation (see illustration), is part of the classification we call rheumatic disease.
 Arthritis primarily involves:

 - joint pain